 Diagnosis Identify why people disagree (different frameworks)

 Frameworks don't give you "the answer."
-They clarify your thinking.
+They clarify your decision-making.

 Consequentialism: Judge by Outcomes